Welcome to Spring Lake!

 Non-resident students residing in districts within the OAISD and the contiguous boundaries of the OAISD (Muskegon, Kent and Allegan ISDs) may apply for enrollment to SLPS under the timeline and guidelines listed below.

-- Openings for all grade levels for enrollment for the 2018-19 school year will be posted in the spring of 2018.
+- Openings for all grade levels for enrollment for the 2020-21 school year are posted below.
 Please note that the number of openings in each grade level vary from year to year and some grades may not have any available spots.

 - Non-accepted students will be placed on a waiting list in the order their names were drawn and notified of openings if a spot should become available, but no later than the first week of school.